Theme

 Why readers may notice it

-Open Design matters because it shows a practical direction for coding agents beyond code-only tasks: using agents to assemble visible design artifacts, preview them, revise them, and export them from a project workspace.
+Open Design is worth opening at the source because it shows a practical direction for coding agents beyond code-only tasks: using agents to assemble visible design artifacts, preview them, revise them, and export them from a project workspace.
 That makes it useful for readers comparing how AI-assisted design work may move from chat output into editable files.

 What readers may want to know